MotusWTS/motusServer/inst/doc/tag_detection_imprecision.md

 - excessive noise on the USB system can cause data packets to be dropped, which, because funcubedongles use USB isochronous transfer mode (where low latency is prioritized over correctness), means that packets are simply lost.
-This discrupts short-scale time calculations, again leading to a non-recognized burst.
+This disrupts short-scale time calculations, again leading to a non-recognized burst.

 - antennas might be multiplexed (e.g. on Lotek receivers), meaning